-In 2018, the presence of Cryptosporidium and Giardia was tested for in Otisco, Ontario, and Skaneateles lakes as part of the routine plans of OCWA and the City of Syracuse Water Department.
+In 2019, the presence of Cryptosporidium and Giardia was tested for in Otisco, Ontario, and Skaneateles lakes as part of the routine plans of OCWA and the City of Syracuse Water Department.
 Both the raw lake waters and the treated waters were tested.
 Additionally, OCWA's Otisco Lake Treatment Plant tested its recycled wash water, which is water that is reclaimed after filter backwashing and returned to the treatment plant influent stream for retreatment.

-OCWA took a total of 36 Cryptosporidium and Giardia samples in 2018 representing water originating from Otisco Lake.
-Monthly samples were taken from the raw (untreated) water and the Finished (treated) water.
-The Recycled water was also sampled monthly.
+OCWA took a total of 36 Cryptosporidium and Giardia samples in 2019 representing water originating from Otisco Lake.
+Monthly samples were taken from the raw (untreated) water and the finished (treated) water.
+The recycled water was also sampled monthly.
 Cryptosporidium was detected in the raw water and recycled water samples taken in January.
-Giardia was also detected in the Recycled water sample taken in January and December.
-Giardia was also detected in the Recycled water samples taken in February and April.
-Neither Cryptosporidium nor Giardia were detected in the Finish water samples from Otisco Lake.
+Giardia was also detected in the recycled water sample taken in January and December.
+Giardia was also detected in the recycled water samples taken in February and April.
+Neither Cryptosporidium nor Giardia were detected in the finished water samples from Otisco Lake.

-OCWA took a total of 24 Cryptosporidium and Giardia samples in 2018 representing water originating from Lake Ontario.
-Monthly samples were taken from the raw water and Finished Water.
-Neither Cryptosporidium nor Giardia were detected in any of the samples from Lake Ontario.
+OCWA took a total of 8 Cryptosporidium and Giardia samples in 2019 representing water originating from Lake Ontario.
+Quarterly samples were taken from the raw water and finished water.
+Giardia was detected in raw water in May.
+Neither Cryptosporidium or Giardia were detected in any of the finished water samples from Lake Ontario.

-The City of Syracuse Water Dept. took a total of 24 Cryptosporidium and Giardia samples in 2018, representing water originating from Skaneateles Lake.
+The City of Syracuse Water Dept. took a total of 24 Cryptosporidium and Giardia samples in 2019, representing water originating from Skaneateles Lake.
 Two Raw water samples (one from each intake) were sampled monthly.
-Neither Cryptosporidium nor Giardia were detected in any of the City of Syracuse's raw water samples.
+Neither Cryptosporidium or Giardia were detected in any of the City of Syracuse's raw water samples.